-Fig. 5.50 to Fig. 5.53 depict the temperatures at different elevations within the bundle.
-The meaning of the different legends is: Rod1/2 - simulated fuel temperature, Clad

-Rod1/2 - simulated clad temperature, Inn/Out-Sh - measured inner/outer Shroud temperature, Fuel - measured fuel temperature, TUS - measured values of the Ultrasonic Thermometer.
-The fuel and clad temperatures are both well predicted.
-The qualitative progression of the heat-up is very well captured, and the simulated values are generally in a good agreement with the measurements.
+Fig. 5.45 to Fig. 5.48 depict the temperatures at different elevations within the bundle.
+The fuel and clad temperatures are both well predicted by both code versions.
+The qualitative progression of the heat-up is very well captured, and the simulated values are generally in good agreement with the measurements.

-Fig. 5.50 Measured and calculated temperatures at 400 mm elevation with TCX9 shroud temperature, TCW3 fuel temperature and TUS1-3 ultrasonic thermometer measurements
+Fig. 5.45 Measured and calculated temperatures at 400 mm elevation with TCX9 shroud temperature, TCW3 fuel temperature and TUS1-3 ultrasonic thermometer measurements

-Fig. 5.51 Measured and calculated temperatures at 500 mm elevation with TCW4 fuel temperature and TCW12 ultrasonic thermometer measurements
+Fig. 5.46Measured and calculated temperatures at 500 mm elevation with TCW4fuel temperature and TCW12 ultrasonic thermometer measurements